mr2dax/Barman/README.md

 # Barman
 Asset management system for bars and restaurants.
+Written in php and javascript.